Raffa139/KaleidoSearch/readme.md

 Choose a category of your likings (or all) and download the product metadata via the 'meta' link.

 1. Put the downloaded product metadata files into the `/backend/data` directory
-2. Provide the file names and max. token limit/minute in `.env`
+2. Provide the file names and max. token limit/minute in `/backend/.env`
    ```.env
    IMPORT_PRODUCT_CATALOGUES="<Filenames-Separated-By-Comma>"
    IMPORT_MAX_TOKENS_PER_MINUTE=100_000